Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Introduction

-We also comment on the possible connection with {Krylov complexity}, which is a notion of complexity related to operator growth \cite{PhysRevX.9.041017,Barbon:2019wsy,Rabinovici:2020ryf}.
-The connection between Krylov complexity in the ensemble dual of JT gravity to volume growth has been shown in \cite{Kar:2021nbm,Jian:2020qpp,Rabinovici:2023yex,Balasubramanian:2024lqk,Ambrosini:2024sre} \footnote{Authors of \cite{Rabinovici:2023yex,Ambrosini:2024sre}, related the Krylov complexity with the length of the Einstein-Rosen Bridge using the construction of \cite{Lin:2022rbf} for JT gravity which is subsequently extended for certain other 2D gravity model \cite{Heller:2024ldz}.
-For more details, interested readers are referred to \cite{Kar:2021nbm,Rabinovici:2023yex,Ambrosini:2024sre, Heller:2024ldz}. }.
+\textcolor{black}In this paper, beside computing the emission probability of baby universe in presence of $T\bar{T}$ deformation, we also {\textit{demonstrate that the saturation time of wormhole growth in the deformed theory, relative to the undeformed case, is not universal but depends on the value of the inverse temperature, \(\beta\).
+In particular, we find that up to a certain value of \(\beta\), the growth of the deformed length saturates faster than in the undeformed theory.
+Beyond this point, a transition occurs, after which the undeformed theory saturates more rapidly.}} We also comment on the possible connection with {Krylov complexity}, which is a notion of complexity related to operator growth \cite{PhysRevX.9.041017,Barbon:2019wsy,Rabinovici:2020ryf}.
+The connection between Krylov complexity in the ensemble dual of JT gravity to volume growth has been shown in \cite{Kar:2021nbm,Jian:2020qpp,Rabinovici:2023yex,Xu:2024gfm,Balasubramanian:2024lqk,Ambrosini:2024sre} \footnote{Authors of \cite{Rabinovici:2023yex,Ambrosini:2024sre}, related the Krylov complexity with the length of the Einstein-Rosen Bridge using the construction of \cite{Lin:2022rbf,Xu:2024gfm} for JT gravity which is subsequently extended for certain other 2D gravity model \cite{Heller:2024ldz}.
+For more details, interested readers are referred to \cite{Kar:2021nbm,Rabinovici:2023yex,Xu:2024gfm,Ambrosini:2024sre, Heller:2024ldz}. }.
 We show that this connection is valid even after the introduction of $T\bar{T}$ deformation.
 To show this, one first computes the two-point function of primary insertions and then can read off the \textit{Lanczos coefficients $(b_n)$} by calculating the $n$-th order moments and constructing a determinant of the moment matrix \cite{PhysRevX.9.041017,viswanath1994recursion,Avdoshkin:2019trj}.
 The growth of the $b_n$ is an inherent behaviour of quantum chaos \cite{PhysRevX.9.041017}.
-The volume of the maximal slices in Euclidean geometries grows initially exponentially faster, and then it grows linearly.
-The saturation to final growth mimics the Krylov complexity, which happens only if we sum over all two boundary higher-genus geometries.
-If we only consider the wormhole contribution, the volume of the maximal slice does not seem to saturate.
+The volume of the maximal slices in Euclidean geometries initially grows exponentially faster, then linearly, mimicking the Krylov complexity.
+But if we only consider the wormhole contribution, the volume of the maximal slice does not saturate (which will require a sum of all possible geometries).
 We discuss some of the aspects of Krylov complexity and black-hole interior growth for our deformed theory.\\